Cornish mussels stir-fried In lemon basil, chilli, green peppercorns, coconut & turmeric

 1 teaspoon caster sugar

-½ teaspoon ground white pepper (black will do)
+½ teaspoon ground white pepper (or black)

 50ml fish sauce